rauchg/slackin/README.md

-  -c, --channel <chan>       Single channel guest invite (deprecated) [$SLACK_CHANNEL] -i, --interval <int>       How frequently (ms) to poll Slack [$SLACK_INTERVAL or 5000] -P, --path                 Path to serve slackin under -s, --silent               Do not print out warns or errors -c, --css <file>           Full URL to a custom CSS file to use on the main page
+  -c, --channel <chan>       Single channel guest invite (deprecated) [$SLACK_CHANNEL] -i, --interval <int>       How frequently (ms) to poll Slack [$SLACK_INTERVAL or 5000] -P, --path                 Path to serve slackin under -l, --laconic              Do not print "fetching" or "online 12, total 34 (+56ms)" messages every polling interval, but do print errors, warnings, startup info
+  -s, --silent               Do not print anything, even warnings or errors -c, --css <file>           Full URL to a custom CSS file to use on the main page
 ```